In this review article I share my hands-on product evaluations of several very popular weighted vests.

 The bottom of the weight bars sit around the height of my belly button.

-The double velcro belt fastens 4-5” or so above that, and there’s no bouncing around.
+The double velcro belt fastens 4-5” or so above that and there’s no bouncing around, though I don’t do any hardcore plyometric jumps or sprints.

 The vest’s weight options & other features